What Is the W Pattern, and How Can You Trade It?

 On the chart above, the price formed a double bottom setup at the end of a downtrend.
 According to the common rule, the price moved the distance equal to the difference between the neckline and the bottoms (1).
 If a trader waited for the breakout candlestick to close, they would miss the opportunity to trade with the pattern.
 Therefore, when noticing a large trading volume, a trader could go long at any time the breakout candle was forming.

 A take-profit target would equal the distance between the neckline and the bottoms regardless of the entry point.
 However, as the rise continued, a trader could trail a take-profit level.
-The stop-loss would depend on the entry point and the take-profit level, but if it equalled a 1:2 or 1:3 risk/reward ratio, the trade would be successful.
+The stop-loss would depend on the entry point and the take-profit level, but if it equalled a 1:2 or 1:3 risk/reward ratio, the trade would be effective.

-How to Confirm a Double Bottom Pattern
+How to Confirm a Double Bottom Chart Pattern

 Note: most of the trend indicators are lagging, meaning they provide delayed signals.
 Therefore, if you implement them when trading on a short-period chart, it’s worth changing their parameters to smaller values.